leaselock/pgasync/README.md

   Q: Why build a query processing queue in a database?
 Is this sorcery?
 Are you
      insane?
-Why not use an established orchesrtation engine such as airflow instead?
+Why not use an established orchestration engine such as airflow instead?

   A: Orchestating postgres queries from postgres itself leads to simplicity and